-For a 1D analysis and IBB, the stage for a given discharge is estimated using the proposed water surface elevation at the downstream bounding section.
+For a 1D analysis and IBB, the stage for a given discharge is estimated using the proposed water surface elevation at the downstream bounding section at the first downstream cross section typically at the toe of the road embankment.
 This method is preferred, because it is thought to give a dependable and representative stage elevation at the bridge.
 A proposed bridge upstream bounding section in a 1D model has potential to vary due to the internal bridge calculations.
 For IBB, the downstream valley section stage is translated to the downstream bounding section location using a stream slope multiplied by channel distance adjustment.